 All of the fragrances in the launch collection are very chic.
 But the woody-citrus Yves Saint Laurent Le Vestiaire Trench, created by Amandine Clerc-Marie, is the one to sniff out.

 Tangerine, bergamot, neroli and cedar feature in the notes structure, but it’s the iris that takes prominence in this beauty.

 Tapping into its luxe jewellery heritage, the Le Gemme collection takes inspiration from precious gems.
-Bulgari Le Gemme launched in 2014 with six fragrances for women.
+Bvlgari Le Gemme launched in 2014 with six fragrances for women.

 All with suitably exotic names and, some might say, over-the-top packaging.
 Amarena, Ashlemah, Calaluna, Lilaia, Maravilla and Noorah were created by Daniela Roche Andrier.
 Men were given the luxury treatment with the launch of their own Bulgari Le Gemme collection in 2016.

 Master perfumer Jacques Cavallier created all of these men’s fragrances.
 So you know Bulgari is taking private fragrance collections very seriously.